JosephLai241/URS/README.md

 **Usage:** `$ ./Urs.py -wc FILE_PATH`

-Taking word frequencies to the next level, you can also generate wordclouds based on the data.
-This is an independent tool and does not require you to generate the wor
+Taking word frequencies to the next level, you can generate wordclouds based on the data.

 Exported files will be saved to the `analytics/wordclouds` directory.